PV String Sizing Calculations for Grid-Tied Inverters

 The inverter’s datasheet dictates the operational boundaries for the entire PV array.
 The most important specifications for string sizing are:

 - Inverter MPPT Voltage Range: The Maximum Power Point Tracking (MPPT) range is the “sweet spot” where the inverter can most efficiently harvest energy from the solar array.
-A string’s operating voltage (based on Vmp) should remain within this window across all expected temperatures to maximize power output.
+A string’s operating voltage (based on corrected Vmp) should remain within this window across expected temperature ranges to maximize power output and ensure reliable inverter operation.

 The Critical Role of Temperature in Voltage Calculations